ucsb-cs56/w20/_lab/lab07a.md

 Next we'll try getting the app running on Heroku.

 The first step is that we need to add one more file from the <{{page.starter}}> repo.
-Copy the file `application.properties` from that repo into the root of your {{page.num}} repo.
+Copy the file `system.properties` from that repo into the root of your {{page.num}} repo.
 This file contains one line:

 ```
 java.runtime.version=11